 (h) Attempt to find a remote site that is free from as much background noise and interruptions as possible.
 Ensure mobile phones are on silent mode and switch off notifications on the device being used for the virtual hearing.

 (i) Remember, gowns and standing are not required, but formal wear is required.

 15. During COVID-19 Alert Levels 2, 3 and 4, public access restrictions will apply.
 If so, those present in a courtroom and courthouse will be required to register their attendance on a list maintained by the Registrar (or court taker, in the case of counsel) or scan the QR code at the entrance to the courthouse and observe hygiene and social distancing requirements.
 It is permissible to wear a mask and gloves.

 16. Parties associated with a case or otherwise interested in it may be granted approval to attend virtual hearings remotely via VMR remote access or by an audio-only connection.
 This will need to be arranged with the relevant court registry in advance.

 17. Accredited members of the media may attend hearings in the courtroom where the hearing is being hosted, but the requirements set out in paragraph 15 above will apply to them if there are public access restrictions at the time of the hearing.
 They may also attend virtual hearings remotely by VMR remote access.
 This will need to be arranged with the relevant court registry in advance.

 18. To arrange to attend a hearing remotely:

 (a) For the Court of Appeal, email email@example.com or telephone 04 914 3540 the day prior to the virtual hearing.
 In-court media coverage applications should also be emailed to this email address within the required time.
 Applications will then be referred to a judge for direction.

-Note that this Protocol is subject to revision.
+This protocol is subject to revision.